 Get wiser and happier!

-Let’s talk about mental well-being!
+Let’s talk mental well-being!

-Psychology of Wellbeing
+Psychology of Happiness

 Happiness or subjective well-being (SWB) can be of two types:

-• Well-being is a state of having good physical and mental health.
+Well-being is a state of having good physical and mental health.
 It includes having high life satisfaction, a sense of meaning or purpose in life, and the ability to cope with stress.

-• Positive Psychology is the science of optimal human functioning.
+Positive Psychology is the science of optimal human functioning.
 It studies what makes life worth living.
 It aims to uncover how people can flourish and live happier lives.
-We consider Martin Seligman as the Father of Modern Positive Psychology.
+We consider Martin Seligman the Father of Modern Positive Psychology.

-Philosophy of Happiness
+Philosophy of A Good Life

 Stoicism is a school of philosophy that originated in Greece in the 3rd century BCE.
 It offered a system for living a virtuous life, embracing both positive and negative emotions, and being mindful of the present moment without fear of death.